 The book was a bit too reader-friendly for me–fiction about amnesia should be more troubling–but Kinsella has taken that old murder-mystery building block, the changed identity, and turned it around.
 Instead of having a private eye trying to figure who has changed into whom, you have Lexi trying to figure out why she has changed so much during those missing years and whether the transformation has really worked.

-Our catalog is suffering amnesia as to what Sarah Van Arsdale´s Toward Amnesia is supposed to look like, so I’ll tell you that the cover bears a black and white image of a woman’s body under water.
-No sunflowers here.
+[Note: Our catalog has forgotten all about Sarah Van Arsdale´s Toward Amnesia since I put this post together in 2010.]
 Our narrator is a marine biologist who can’t bear the fact that her girl friend has left her.
 Unlike most of the characters in these fictions, she actually pursues amnesia: “And if I couldn´t bring myself to take the required number of pills, at least I could attempt the creation of someone else, someone who would never miss . . .
 Libby.
 Someone who had never known what I´d known with her.”

 That plan is not without its scientific basis–see the chapter called “Diving”–and in any case I enjoyed the swim immensely.
 The forgotten dust jacket identifies Van Arsdale as a poet/science writer; and she does well with “the natural world” as an arena for the study of human traumas.

 The Way Through Doors by Jesse Ball is a novel with amnesia.
 It can’t remember what’s going on inside itself.